jundalisay/spblist/content/en/research/einstein/relativity/section-31.md

 Is our <!-- As a result of this discussion, a most interesting question arises for astronomers and physicists, and that is whether the --> universe infinite or finite (like the  spherical universe).
 Our experience is insufficient to answer this.

-GR answers this with a moderate degree of certainty.
+General Relativity answers this with a moderate degree of certainty.
 This solves the problem in Section 30.